 To calculate readmission rates for RRIP, inpatient abstract/case-mix data with CRISP EIDs (so that patients can be tracked across hospitals) are used for the measurement period, with an additional 30-day runout.
-To calculate the case-mix adjusted readmission rate for CY 2018 base period and CY 2022 performance period, data from January 1 through December 31, plus 30 days in January of the next year are used.
-Due to COVID, CY 2021, rather than CY 2018, is used for the normative values to calculate a hospital's expected readmissions, as detailed below.
-The CY 2021 normative values are then applied to data back to the beginning of 2018.
+To calculate the case-mix adjusted readmission rate for CY 2018 base period and CY 2023 performance period, data from January 1 through December 31, plus 30 days in January of the next year are used.
+CY 2021 data are used to calculate the normative values, which are used to determine a hospital's expected readmissions, as detailed below, as well as the estimated CY 2018 readmission rates.